jamesorr/jamesorr.github.io/_posts/2018-11-23-sensitivity.markdown

 description: New tools to help deconvolve controls of marine CO<sub>2</sub> variables
 ---

-If you're a marine scientist attempting to distinguish the contributions to variations in CO<sub>2</sub> system variables, you should be very concerned about how you compute the sensitivities of one variable to others.
+If you're a marine scientist attempting to deconvolve the contributions to variations in CO<sub>2</sub> system variables, you should be very concerned about how you compute the sensitivities of one variable to others.
 Such deconvolution is often done by applying a first-order Taylor series decomposition, but results don't always add up.
-The problem may well be the sensitivities.

 For example, with $$p\text{CO}_2 = f(\text{DIC}, \text{Alk}, T, S)$$,
 i.e., neglecting contributions for dissolved inorganic phosphorus and